exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 tags:       books
 ---

 Some meaningful books.
-Last updated on 07.01.2017.
+Last updated on 21.01.2017.

 The books I would recommend are in **bold**.

 ### 2017

 - Algorithms to Live By: The Computer Science of Human Decisions.
 Brian Christian, Tom Griffiths
+- **The Millionaire Next Door: The Surprising Secrets of America's Wealthy.
+Thomas J. Stanley**

 ### 2016
 - Martin Eden.
 Jack London